mdshoeb2050/JS-A2Z-Series/JS_by_CN/Module-4/topics.md

 2. **Accessing DOM**
    - Summary
    - JS uses DOM to manipulate the webpage.
-   - document.documentElement , window.document(print overall html structure )
+   - document.getElementById , window.document(print overall html structure )
    - window.screen (All the details regarding browser screen)
    - Every elements have lots of property , understand one by one
    - API : interface b/w user & application,